Montebello, California: Private

-Montebello Municipal Golf Course's history dates back to 1928, when it was built as an enterprising country club designed by golf course architect Max Behr.
-The city purchased the course in 1941.
-The 120 acre, 18-hole public championship course was remodeled for the 1998-99 reopening, held on May 7, 1999.
-The remodel added 3 lakes, new greens, tees, bunkers and cart paths.
-Montebello Country Club is now recognized as one of the best municipal golf courses in Southern California.
-Several hotels and the Quiet Cannon Conference & Event Center are located on the golf course campus.
-The conference center holds up to 1,000 people for various banquets and events.

-Tree division

-Montebello's municipal tree division is responsible for maintaining the city's trees located in the parkways, street medians, parks, and golf course.
-With an estimated total of 20,000 trees on city property, the tree division has been recognized by the National Arbor Day Foundation for the outstanding management of the city's urban forest and has been a continuous recipient of the "Tree City U.S.A." award since 1991.
+Infrastructure

 Transportation

 The city is easily accessible to the Long Beach- (I-710), San Gabriel River- (I-605), Pomona- (SR 60) and Santa Ana- (I-5) freeways.

 Buses

 Public transportation is provided by the city-owned Montebello Bus Lines; the service is the sixth largest public transit agency in Los Angeles County with an annual ridership of over 8.2 million.
 Starting in 1931 with a fleet of four buses, the agency now has a fleet of 66 buses, including five hybrid gasoline-electric buses and serves 14 communities.

 Other public transportation

 Montebello LINK is a transportation shuttle offering curb-to-curb service to and from the Montebello/Commerce station.
 Montebello also operates Montebello Dial-a-Taxi, a program offering transportation for senior residents and qualified disabled persons of any age.
 15,000 residents utilize this service.